Vortetty/SVGIZE/readme.md

 Requires nasm due to the image library, this is to get as much speed as one can manage to from the program.

 rsvg-convert is recommended to convert the svg to a png, inkscape dislikes the generated SVGs.
 I can also verify they render well in firefox.
+(Also needed anyway for `gen_images_png.sh` which you need to run to get the `images_png` dir)

 ---